v-rgrace/Viva/Viva/glint/setup/access-with-azure-ad.md

 ms.topic: article
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 08/08/2024
+ms.date: 12/05/2024
 ---

 # Access Viva Glint with Microsoft Entra ID

-To access the Microsoft Viva Glint application, a Global administrator must register Viva Glint in a Microsoft Entra tenant.
-A service administrator must also import users to Viva Glint.
+To access the Microsoft Viva Glint application, a Microsoft 365 Global Administrator must register Viva Glint in a Microsoft Entra tenant.
+A Viva Glint Administrator must also import users to the Viva Glint app.
 Users must exist in both Microsoft Entra ID and Viva Glint with the same email address to successfully access the application.

 If you don't already have a Microsoft Entra user account, you can [create one for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).

->[!NOTE]
+> [!NOTE]
-> To add a Support or Partner user to Viva Glint, follow this guidance: [Add an external user to Viva Glint.](https://go.microsoft.com/fwlink/?linkid=2240483)
+> To add a Support or Partner user to Viva Glint, follow this guidance: [Add an external user to Viva Glint.](add-external-user.md)

 <a name='set-up-and-manage-a-viva-glint-azure-active-directory-tenant'></a>